sagesteppe/BarnebyLives/README.md

 following location:

     ├── HerbariumLabels
-    │  ├── final
+    │  ├── final ## <- products will go in here!!!
     │  └── raw ## <- call render_labels.sh from here!!!
     │       └── Dwight-raw

-The labels will end up in ‘Final’ and the subfolder within raw (‘Dwight-raw’) will be deleted.
-If you want to re-render you’ll need to run the purrr::walk again.
+The labels will end up in ‘final’ and the subfolder within raw (‘Dwight-raw’) will be deleted.
+If you want to re-render you’ll need to run the `purrr::walk` again.

-Note that the ‘collector’ will need to match (..exactly…) the output of the purrr::walk files collector name.
+Note that the ‘collector’ will need to match (..exactly…) the output of the `purrr::walk` files collector name.

+## Trouble printing?

+Some printers (maybe not updating drivers enough?) have trouble printing LaTeX (in general, not related to this package).

+    ps2pdf labels_in.pdf labels_out-ps2pdf.pdf

+Has worked for me.

 | ![Portrait of Rupert Barneby by Dwight Ripley 1955](man/figures/Portrait_of_Rupert_Barneby.png) |
 |:--:|